mark-durbin-ucf/git-novice/_episodes/02-setup.md

 ---
 It's time to install Git on your PC, so let's take a detour over to the <a href="/git-novice/{% link setup.md %}">setup page</a> and return once we've finished installing Git.

+Now that Git is installed, we can open a terminal to interface with Git.

+To open a terminal in MacOS, follow these instructions: [https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)

+To open a terminal in Windows after installing Git for Windows, press the Windows key on your keyboard, type Git Bash, and press Enter.

+For Linux, you will need to refer to the documentation for your Linux distribution.

 When we use Git on a new computer for the first time, we need to configure a few things: